Anatomy of a Digital Bubble: Lessons Learned from the NFT and Metaverse Frenzy: Acknowledgements

 This research was partially supported by Ripple's University Block\-chain Research Initiative (UBRI) at Carnegie Mellon and by the Carnegie Mellon CyLab Secure Blockchain Initiative.
 D.K. was supported by the Japanese Government Long-Term Overseas Fellowship Program.
-Some of the authors hold non-negligible cryptocurrency positions, but none on the platform under study.
+Some of the authors hold non-negligible cryptocurrency positions, but none on Decentraland.
+As part of exploratory efforts, some of the authors acquired a negligible amount of Decentraland real estate.